TahsinaRashid/Tech-Shop/README.md

 ## Technologies Used
-- Next.js
+- NextJS
 - React
+- JavaScript
 - Tailwind CSS
 - Context API
+- ExpressJS
+- NextAuth

 ## How to Use
 ### 🚀 Getting Started (Local Setup)